Wind turbine: History

 The first electricity-generating wind turbine was installed by the Austrian Josef Friedländer at the Vienna International Electrical Exhibition in 1883.
-It was a Halladay windmill for driving a dynamo.
+It was a Halladay wind turbine for driving a dynamo.
 Friedländer's 6.6 m diameter Halladay "wind motor" was supplied by U.S. Wind Engine & Pump Co. of Batavia, Illinois.
-The 5 hp windmill drove a dynamo at ground level that fed electricity into a series of batteries.
+The 5 hp wind turbine drove a dynamo at ground level that fed electricity into a series of batteries.
 The batteries powered various electrical tools and lamps, as well as a threshing machine.
-Friedländer's windmill and its accessories were prominently installed at the north entrance to the main exhibition hall ("Rotunde") in the Vienna Prater.
+Friedländer's wind turbine and its accessories were prominently installed at the north entrance to the main exhibition hall (Rotunde) in the Vienna Prater.

 In July 1887, Scottish academic James Blyth installed a battery-charging machine to light his holiday home in Marykirk, Scotland.
 Some months later, American inventor Charles F. Brush was able to build the first automatically operated wind turbine after consulting local University professors and his colleagues Jacob S. Gibbs and Brinsley Coleberd and successfully getting the blueprints peer-reviewed for electricity production.
 Although Blyth's turbine was considered uneconomical in the United Kingdom, electricity generation by wind turbines was more cost effective in countries with widely scattered populations.

-The first automatically operated wind turbine, built in Cleveland in 1887 by Charles F. Brush.
-It was 60 ft tall, weighed 4 tons (3.6 metric tonnes) and powered a 12 kW generator.

-In Denmark by 1900, there were about 2500 windmills for mechanical loads such as pumps and mills, producing an estimated combined peak power of about 30 megawatts (MW).
+In Denmark by 1900, there were about 2500 windpumps and windmills, producing an estimated combined peak mechanical power of about 30 megawatts (MW).
 The largest machines were on 24 m towers with four-bladed 23 m diameter rotors.
 By 1908, there were 72 wind-driven electric generators operating in the United States from 5 kilowatts (kW) to 25 kW.
-Around the time of World War I, American windmill makers were producing 100,000 farm windmills each year, mostly for water-pumping.
+Around the time of World War I, American wind turbine makers were producing 100,000 each year, mostly for water-pumping.